dashingsoft/pyarmor/src/user-guide.md

 there are the several advantages:

 * Increment build, only updated scripts are obfuscated since last build
-* Obfuscate scripts by more modes
-* Filter obfuscated scripts in the src path of project
+* Filter obfuscated scripts in the project, for example, exclude all the test scripts
-* Expired obfuscated scripts or bind to fixed machine
 * More convenient to manage obfuscated scripts

 There are 2 project types: